GrannyGrace/GrannyGrace/README.md

 # GrannyGrace

-Granny Grace is an E-commerce webite for apple products.
+Granny Grace is an E-commerce website for apple products.

 ## A customer can